 “Rome is the city of echoes, the city of illusions, and the city of yearning.”

 There are a whopping 900 churches in Rome, and that’s not taking into account the ruins of the old pagan temples.
 If, aside from St Peter’s in the Vatican city, you want to see one religious building, make it the Pantheon.
 Literally meaning the temple of many Gods, this was one of the most important places of worship for the Ancient Romans.
 It is the burial site of both King Vittorio Emmanuel II and Renaissance painter Raphael.
 It also plays host to some simply unbelievable architecture for a building nearly 1,900 years old.
-You’d be crazy not to visit.
+You’d be crazy not to visit!
 Get there nice and early to avoid the crowds.

-Much like the Pantheon, Villa Borghese is hardly off-the-beaten-track, but, as is usually the case with these things, there is good reason for that.
+Much like the Pantheon, Villa Borghese is hardly off-the-beaten-track, but, as is usually the case with these things, there is a good reason for that.
 The largest public park in Rome has a little something for everyone.
 It is full of museums offering everything from Etruscan artefacts, to Italian modern art and sculptures by Italian titans like Bernini and Canova.
 Botanical gardens, Roman ruins and pan-European pavilions abound, but hey, if you just want to stretch out on a blanket with wine and stare up at the endlessly blue Roman skies in glorious natural surroundings, we won’t judge you.
-You need at least one hour to browse these beautiful landscape gardens.
+You need at least one hour to browse these beautiful gardens.

-The Jewish Quarter of Rome had the dubious distinction of being one of the last remaining ghettos of Europe, until they were reintroduced by the Nazis during WW2.
+The Jewish Quarter of Rome had the dubious distinction of being one of the last remaining ghettos of Europe until they were reintroduced by the Nazis during WW2.
 Today, it is now a fascinating place to take a self-guided lunch food tour if you’ve had your fill of pizza and pasta.
-If you fancy a taste of some truly original Jewish food with a Roman twist, get off the ‘eaten track’ and down to Via del Portico d’Ottavia for zucchini flowers with mozzarella, pasta dishes with salt beef standing in for pork, and, of course, the deep fried artichokes.
+If you fancy a taste of some truly original Jewish food with a Roman twist, get off the ‘eaten track’ and down to Via del Portico d’Ottavia for zucchini flowers with mozzarella, pasta dishes with salt beef standing in for pork, and, of course, the deep-fried artichokes.

 While virtually everybody has heard of the infamous ruined city of Pompeii, there’s a perfectly preserved throwback to thousands of years ago much closer to home… or Rome, as the case may be.
-Ostia Antica is a 4th Century BC harbour town, so beautifully preserved and devoid of modern views that you’ll feel that you visited by time machine rather than boat or train.
+Ostia Antica is a 4th century BC harbour town, so beautifully preserved and devoid of modern views that you’ll feel that you visited by time machine rather than boat or train.
 Well worth a look if you have a passion for Ancient Rome, you’ll find it located a mere 20 miles north of the city.